-The Center for the Study of Children's Literature at Simmons College will dedicate its 2013 summer institute to the theme of "Love Letters" on the last weekend in July, commencing on the morning of Friday, July 26 and concluding around noon on Sunday, July 26th.
+The Center for the Study of Children's Literature at Simmons College will dedicate its 2015 summer institute to the theme of "Homecoming" on the last weekend in July, commencing on the morning of Friday, July 24 and concluding around noon on Sunday, July 26th.
 More information about the 2015 summer institute will be posted soon!

 "Some letters may take the whole of our lifetime to write"